jwhite37/csc253Project/README.md

 - Development an object model to represent the user and their code submissions.
 - Processing of the JSON data into the object model for further analysis.
 We'll want to take a look at the data here and try to organize by the ip address to categorize them first.
 Then for each of these ip addresses we can look at the time stamping to find groupings, we can limit this by denisity of submission.
 We treat each set of closely related by time stamp submission as a user after this point.
-- Analysis of the objects to determine whether they fit our datapoints or not, and to find out how much of the data actually conforms to this use case.
+- Analysis of the objects to determine whether they fit our datapoints or not, and to find out how much of the data actually conforms to the use cases that we're looking for.
 - Thinking use of CoRoutines for the analysis and processing steps for the data, to allow scalability when moving to much larger amounts of data.